ioloizou/g1_locomotion/README.md

 ## Reference

-> *"Humanoid Bipedal through Linear Model Predictive Control"*,
+> Ioannis Loizou.
+Humanoid Bipedal Locomotion through Linear Model Predictive Control.
+Robotics
-> Centrale Nantes, 2025.
+>  [cs.RO].
+2025. ⟨hal-05297772⟩

 If you use this work in your research, please cite or acknowledge this repository.